Orange left arrow graphic.Orange right arrow graphic.

 September

 Visit beautiful Kata Tjuta, also known as the Olgas, a group of large domed rock formations or bornhardts, and see the Walpa Gorge.
-Drive to Alice Springs via Simpsons Gap.
-Arrive at the hotel and dinner at Hanumans OR Star Gazing.
+Drive to Alice Springs via Mount Connor and the popular Elrdunda Roadhouse in the ‘centre of the Centre.’
+Check in to the Hilton Hotel and have dinner at Hanuman restaurant.

 4